 Career growth, learning, and development

-Aim to foster a desire among employees to want to stay with your company.
+Aim to foster a desire among employees to want to choose to stay with your company.
 Research indicates that one of the key elements in an “employee’s intention to leave” is their level of commitment to the organization.
 Commitment is directly related to opportunities for employee development, so by offering training you are cultivating commitment.

-Once you’ve identified your top talent seek to promote and develop from within.
-As well as formal training options think about coaching too.
+Once you’ve identified your top talent, seek to promote and develop from within.
+As well as formal training options, think about coaching too.
 Coaching helps develop high morale and helps improve both efficiency and productivity.

 Working with great people

 How do you know you work with great people?
 Simple.
 Offer opportunities (both inside and outside of work) for your employees to get to know one another.
-Don’t just leave it at that though.
-As an employer you must get to know everyone too.
+Don’t just leave it at that, though.
+As an employer, you must get to know everyone too.
 Why?
 Because, as an employee, one of the worst feelings is invisibility; thinking that no one would notice if you didn’t show up one day.
 Showing that you understand and appreciate your employees is a fundamental aspect of getting them to stay.